OriolGraCar/IndeLLM/README.md

 # IndeLLM
-Welcome to IndeLLM, an easy and free to use indel pathogenicity predictor based on Protein Language Models.
+Welcome to IndeLLM, an easy and free-to-use indel pathogenicity predictor based on Protein Language Models.

-IndeLLM also provides per position protein fitness damage score to aid in interpreting the provided predictions.
+IndeLLM also provides a per-position protein fitness damage score to aid in interpreting the provided predictions.

-A plug and play google colab can be found at (to be updated)
+A plug-and-play Google Colab can be found at (to be updated)

-The acompaining paper can be found at (to be published)
+The accompanying paper can be found at (to be published)

-If you use IndeLLM please cite us as: (to be published)
+If you use IndeLLM please cite us as (to be published)

 ![IndeLLM graphical abstract](img/graphicalabstract.png)

 ## Installation

 To install IndeLLM first clone the repository.
-The needed packages can be found on requirements.txt and can be installed with:
+The required packages can be found on requirements.txt and can be installed with:
 ```
 pip3 install -r requirements.txt
 ```